jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 7) [**The Man Without a Face: The Unlikely Rise of Vladimir Putin** by *Masha Gessen*][man_face]

 * I came into this book expecting something approaching a biography of Putin, but instead found a book-length account of his follies and abuses.
 Though I wish the book had been more focused and provided a bit more insight into Putin himself, I did learn quite a bit about modern Russian history (specifically incidents that may or may not have been ordered or perpetrated by Putin).
-I also wish this book had provided me with a bit more insight into the current state and pulse of Russian society with relation to Putin, but I'll settle for the book-length polemic agains the Putin regime that I found.
+I also wish this book had provided me with a bit more insight into the current state and pulse of Russian society with relation to Putin, but I'll settle for the book-length polemic against the Putin regime that I found.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999